zorafa/yolov5_train_test/README.md

 # YOLOv5 Train test
-/!\ Check train-1 branch to see all updates /!\
+/!\ Check other branches to see all updates /!\